Meet the Governors

 Simon White is an English-qualified solicitor with a wide-range of legal and compliance experience who has worked on many mergers and acquisitions, restructuring and other corporate projects in both the public and private sector.
 Simon currently works for an international IT company (turnover of in excess of 10 billion GBP) leading on global governance and compliance, privacy, government affairs and corporate law; he speaks regularly around the world on privacy and establishing good governance and compliance programmes.
 Simon attends, and contributes to, many other committees and working groups; during the past year has led a team on the review of College’s Instruments & Articles.

-Simon is the Vice Chair of The Henley College Corporation, the specialist governor for Safeguarding and the curriculum link governor for Law, Philosophy and Religious Studies.
+Simon is the co Vice-Chair of The Henley College Corporation and the specialist governor for Safeguarding and Equality, Diversity and Inclusion (EDI).

 Catharine Darnton is Head teacher of Gillotts School, Henley-on Thames, a mixed 11-16 years old comprehensive school with capacity for 900 students.
 Gillotts, with the other 11-16 schools in SE Oxfordshire, works in partnership with The Henley College, its sixth form provider.
 In the Department for Education Performance Tables published In January 2017, Gillotts School was ranked 3rd in the whole of Oxfordshire and achieved a progress score of 0.4.
 The progress made by the most able students at Gillotts puts the school in the top 10% of schools in the country.